GabrielGil/bitbucket-issue-manager/readme.txt

 * First stable version with Settings API

 == Upgrade Notice ==

+= 0.8.2 =
+Notices the user on the Dashboard if the username or repository name are not set.
+First version which fixes the error on previous versions about one option name.
+The plugin will be fixing this error until the release of version 1.

 = 0.8 =
 First release.
 You should get it if you use BitBucket. ;)